Canvassing: British example script

+Legality

 United States constitutionality

 Local governments in the United States have passed local laws to limit Americans' ability to canvass.
 Many of these challenges escalated to the Supreme Court, which has ruled overwhelmingly on the side of the public's right to canvass as protected by the First Amendment.
 For example, in Martin v.
 Struthers, Justice Hugo Black stated:Freedom to distribute information to every citizen wherever he desires to receive it is so clearly vital to the preservation of a free society that ... it must be fully preserved.
 To require a censorship through license which makes impossible the free and unhampered distribution of pamphlets strikes at the very heart of the constitutional guarantees.In 2002, the Supreme Court reconfirmed its conviction that canvassing is protected by U.S. First Amendment rights in Watchtower Society v.
 Village of Stratton.
 Justice John Paul Stevens stated:It is offensive, not only to the values protected by the First Amendment, but to the very notion of a free society that in the context of everyday public discourse a citizen must first inform the government of her desire to speak to her neighbors and then obtain a permit to do so.

+United Kingdom

+Representation of the People Act 1983 makes canvassing at polling stations in the UK illegal and only telling is permitted.